Grimfist: History

-Horgh left the band in 2004 ro concentrate on his duties as Hypocrisy's drummer.
+Horgh left the band in 2004 to concentrate on his duties as Hypocrisy's drummer.
 He was replaced by Christian Svendsen (aka "Anti Christian") known from bands like Tsjuder and The Cumshots.
 Robin Eaglestone of Cradle of Filth handled live bass duties in the band for a little while in 2005/2006.

 In 2005, Grimfist released their follow-up record, Ten Steps to Hell.
 The record was praised by critics, receiving a respectable 4/5 in Kerrang! magazine.
 Tours with Susperia and Red Harvest followed, gaining the band further admiration.

 In September 2005, the band's vocalist Frediablo issued a statement saying he was quitting all of his musical projects and bands, except for Grimfist.
 He eventually left Grimfist as well in August 2006, because he got tired of the music scene.

 In August 2008, Frediablo re-joined Grimfist.